-Enrollment instructions for fall 2021 are available below.
+Enrollment instructions for summer/fall 2023 are available below.
 Instructions for the upcoming semester are typically posted shortly before enrollment appointments open.

 There are three steps to becoming officially enrolled: